Maria Alicia Choc

 Marelyne likes walking, reading, watching movies with her family, reading to her daughter and listening to music.

 The Project Somos workers are incredible.
-They are a dedicated team that has built 11 buildings in the past six years.
-They currently are working on a Medical Clinic/Neighborhood House and will begin the fourth Family Home in June 2017.
-All the team lives in the local community or the nearby town of Tecpan and most have families that they support.
+They are a dedicated team that has built 12 buildings in the past seven years.
+They currently are working on completing the fourth house and a bathroom building for our Learning Campus.
+All of the team lives in the local community or the nearby town of Tecpán and most have families that they support.
 They are hard working, resilient, open to new ideas and construction techniques.
 They have become experts in sustainable building in Guatemala and take great pride in their work.
 Project Somos is lucky to have them working with us.